Who am I?

 And to my family, I was the exotic creature.
 The little Indian.
 Try and think Pocahontas with a suntan, or a lighter version of Halley Berry.
 And What does that matter?
 I always asked them.
 No logic answer.
 It affected how I view them and how I viewd myself.
 Because I began to feel the outcast.
 Like I was somewhat different.
 Not the ugly duckling but the little Swan who belonged somewhere else.

 People lie.
 They tell you what matters is the inside, and how you feel about yourself.
 Your confidence.
 Not if you are skinny or fat.
 Black or White.
 But in reality not everything is black and white.
 There are gray areas too.
 I happen to be and feel like a big gray empty area sometimes.

 I wish I could find my true self, know the whole truth about my paternal family.
 But taking an online DNA test for those sites that tells you have such and such percentages of many races, mostly Eastern European, is not the solution for me.
 My mother is no longer in this world.

 So I may die one day still questioning “Who am I?”

 I can truly relate with the adopted and homeless children who have no idea of who they really are.
 A lot of these then have probably a particular way of defining themselves.
 And they are happy with that, with no issues or problemas about their racial background.
 But I’m not.
 Because I am an answer seeker.
 And I had enough.
-I had to speak up about.
-It’s something that I should’ve dealt with years ago.
-But recently the fact and fear that I may become sort of an “allien” in my own country, without fully knowing the truth about my existence and past is completely hunting me.
-Maybe one day I may find closure.
+I had to speak up about it.
+Maybe one day I may find closure with all the things related to me and my past.
 But I’m not there yet.